 4. Trouble calls,

 5. Maintaining intersection and coordination timing and preemption devices.
 Coordination timing will require maintaining functionality of system communications.

+Phase and time signals in accordance with the Plans.
+Obtain approval from the District Traffic Operations Engineer for any timing changes that are either reoccurring or last longer than 24 hours.

 Restore any loss of operation within 12 hours after notification.
 Provide alternate temporary traffic control until the signalization is restored.